iadjivon/iafrica/src/Readme.md

 Reasons for change
 - Price
 - Versatility
-- Flexibility for more plug-ins and edits on the back end
+- Flexibility for more plug-ins and edits on the back end <br>

+With Bluehost we get hosting and domain for `$48.39` for the first year.
+The price then increases to `$108.87` in the second year.